christophe-rd/fuelinex/notes/committeeMeeting/2026NotesCommitteeMeetingPractice.md

 - Whatever isn't massive and if something is hapening, it might be more for juveniles.
 - Look at the Dow paper at the Harvard Forest, how much data did they have, how many species and trees OK
 - Tweak title to remove age OK
-- Add a slide figure for age of trees for TS, in a back up slide at the end
+- Add a slide figure for age of trees for TS, in a back up slide at the end OK
 - Remove PhD from the timeline.
+OK
 - Feel m
 - Try to separate year, what year had the longest season, the ealiest
 - Do a model with a year effect only and explain the model with that in perspective.

 - New phenology slide: phenology i use for vegetative phenology.
 Check Dow
-- Slide headers: put questions
+- Slide headers: put questions OK
-- Don't say PRC
+- Don't say PRC OK
-- Take s

 **Deirdre:**
 - Got through my figures more slowly, more figures to describe spring and autumn